Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/game-challenge-rules.typ

   column-gutter: 10pt,

   [
-    - 5 Mobile Goals, each with 1 Stake
     - *Mobile Goal* #sym.dash.em One of 5 large Scoring Objects, each with a Stake in the center.
 Mobile Goals are hexagonal, with a maximal diameter of 10” and an overall height of 14.5”.
 The Stake is considered part of the Mobile Goal
     - #vex-rule[SC6] A Mobile Goal that has been Placed will result in the following Corner modifiers to its Scored Rings:
       - a.
 Placed in a Positive Corner